 Revenue recognition: Revenues from railcar sales are recognized following completion of manufacturing, inspection, customer acceptance and title transfer, which is when the risk for any damage or loss with respect to the railcars passes to the customer.
-Paint and lining work may be outsourced and, as a result, the sale for the railcar may be recorded after customer acceptance when it leaves the manufacturing plant and the sale for the lining work may be separately recorded following completion of that work by the contractor, customer acceptance and final shipment.
-Revenues from railcar leasing are recognized on a straight-line basis over the life of the lease.
+Revenues from railcar leasing are recognized on a straight-line basis per the terms of the lease.
 Revenues from railcar and industrial components are recorded at the time of product shipment, in accordance with ARI's contractual terms.
 Revenue for railcar maintenance services is recognized upon completion and shipment of railcars from ARI's plants.
 ARI does not currently bundle railcar service contracts with new railcar sales.
 Revenue for fleet management services is recognized as performed.